AyeCode/geodirectory/readme.txt

 6. **Moderate your listings with ease**.
 Keep things tidy by approving or rejecting submissions and managing listing categories with our easy-to-use back-end tools.

-= How can I use WordPress business directory plugins? =
+= HOW CAN I USE WORDPRESS BUSINESS DIRECTORY PLUGINS? =

 No matter what kind of business you're in, use our free WordPress directory plugin to turn your WordPress site into a powerful search engine for any domain: